🚚 FREE US SHIPPING ON ORDERS OVER $60 🚚

 But it also goes without saying that, while you're relaxing and beating the heat with a few drinks, you should do so responsibly.
 This goes double for the captain!

 Heading back in the dark already impairs your vision.
 Imagine doing so under the influence.
 It's unsafe for everyone ... you, your passengers and other boaters at any time of day or night.
-Be sure that you have a designated driver to get you all home if you're going to be partaking in the fun.
+Be sure you have a designated driver to get you all home if you're partaking in the fun.

 Always make sure you have the appropriate safety equipment any time you go out on the water.
-You can check out our previous post on safety equipment for boating as well as essential items to be prepared when boating to get a general idea.
+To get a general idea, check out our previous post on safety equipment for boating and essential items to be prepared when boating.

 Driving at night can be an enjoyable experience, and sometimes you get so wrapped up in the quiet solitude that you tend to forget your troubles.
 You still need to be prepared and alert to your surroundings.